samineup0710/Final_geneses_assignments/README.md

                   B.  palindrome function ---  functions to check string if palindrome or not.

-                  C.  harmonic_series function --- functions for printing harmonic series and its sum.
+                  C.  intodict function --- functions for printing dictionary consisting of characters and its repetitions given from users strings.